Conveyancing - Preparing to sell

 Alternatively, if you are ready to make your move get your personalised conveyancing quote here.

-If you’re looking to buy or sell a home, it’s only natural you want the process to run smoothly.
-However, if you’ve been in this position before, you may have already experienced the bumps in the road and additional costs that can crop up in the process.
+We understand that if you’re looking to buy or sell a home, it’s only natural you want the process to run smoothly.
+If you’ve been in this position before, you may have already experienced the bumps in the road and additional costs that can crop up in the process.
 It’s for these reasons that many movers question whether a solicitor or conveyancer can act for both buyer and seller, hoping to save both parties time and money.

 In this article we explain: